yesagainivan/Strata/docs/tables.md

 The table extension:
 1. Detects tables using a regex pattern
 2. Renders an HTML `<table>` widget when cursor is outside
+3. Parses cell content to render markdown (wikilinks, formatting, math, etc.)
-3. Hides raw markdown lines using `Decoration.line()` + CSS `visibility: hidden`
+4. Hides raw markdown lines using `Decoration.line()` + CSS `visibility: hidden`
-4. Shows raw markdown when cursor enters the table for editing
+5. Shows raw markdown when cursor enters the table for editing